sebapersson/PEtab.jl/docs/src/performance/condition_parameters.md

 ```

 For small ODE systems, `gradient_method = :ForwardDiff` is typically fastest, and
-`hessian_method = :ForwardDiff` is often feasible (see [Derivative methods (gradients and
-Hessians)](@ref gradient_support)).
-By default, PEtab.jl computes derivatives with a single
+`hessian_method = :ForwardDiff` is often feasible.
+By default, PEtab.jl computes
-`ForwardDiff.gradient` call over all simulation conditions.
-For condition-specific
+derivatives with a single `ForwardDiff.gradient` call over all simulation conditions.
+For
-parameters this can be wasteful: if `n` directional passes are needed for the full parameter
+condition-specific parameters this can be wasteful: if n directional passes are needed for
-vector, condition `i` may only require `n_i < n` passes because many parameters are inactive
+the full parameter vector, condition i may only require n_i < n passes because many
-in that condition.
+parameters are inactive in that condition.

 To reduce this overhead, `split_over_conditions = true` computes derivatives per condition
 (one ForwardDiff call per simulation condition).
 Here, the effect on gradient runtime is